Værøy Municipality: Coat of arms

 The coat of arms was granted on 7 October 1988.
 The official blazon is "Azure, a puffin argent armed gules" (I blått en sølv lundefugl).
 This means the arms have a blue field (background) and the charge is a puffin.
 The puffin has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The charge is also "armed gules" which means that the beak and feet are colored red.
 The blue color in the field symbolizes the importance of the sea.
-The churge is a puffin to represent the fact that they nest in large numbers in the area and historically, they held great importance for the island municipality, both for meat and down feathers.
+The charge is a puffin to represent the fact that they nest in large numbers in the area and historically, they held great importance for the island municipality, both for meat and down feathers.
 The arms were designed by John Digernes.

 Churches

-The Church of Norway has one parish (sokn) within the municipality of Værøy.
+The Church of Norway has one parish (sokn) within Værøy Municipality.
 It is part of the Bodø domprosti (arch-deanery) in the Diocese of Sør-Hålogaland.

 Geography

 The island municipality is made up of many islands, the two largest islands being Værøya and Mosken.
 It is located at the end of the Lofoten archipelago.
 The Norwegian Sea lies to the northwest and the Vestfjorden lies to the southeast.
 The Moskenstraumen maelstrom lies to the north between Værøya and Moskenesøya.
+The highest point in the municipality is the 450.13 m tall mountain Nordlandsnupen, on the south side of the village of Nordland.